 Rice (Oryza sativa L.) is a most important staple food of about more than 60% of total world population.
 Rice is cultivated world-wide over an area of about 163.20 million hectares with an annual production of about 758.90 million tonnes.
 (503.80 million tonnes, milled basis) and productivity 4.60 tons per hectare (Anonymous, 2022a).
 About 90% of all rice grown in the world is produced and consumed in Asian region.
 It accounts 43% of total food grain production and 55% of cereal production in the country.
 It is a high caloric food, which contains 75% starch, 6-7% protein, 2-2.5% fat, 0.8% cellulose and 5-9% ash%.

-India is the world’s 2nd largest producer with approximately 43.0 million hectare area, accounting for 22% of the world’s rice production.
+India is the 2nd largest producer in the world with approximately 43.0 million hectare area, accounting for 22% of the world’s rice production.
 At the end of fiscal year 2019, India had approximately 44 million hectares of area for cultivation of rice.
 This area had been relatively consistent over during the past three years.
 Total production of rice during 2019-20 was recorded 117.47 million tonnes.
 It is higher by 9.67 million tonnes than the five years average production of 107.80 million tonnes but production of rice is 110 million tonnes with an average productivity of 2590 kg ha-1.
 In UP, it is grown in an area of about 5.86 million ha with production of 12.90 million tonnes and productivity of 2132 kg ha-1 (Anonymous,2022b).

 The use of organic manures for improving and maintaining the soil health has been in practice since long time but its use is limited due to poor availability and higher cost of nutrients supplied through organic sources.
 Use of compost, FYM, vermicompost, green manures, green leaf manuring in crop rotation and biofertilizers to enrich soil organic carbon, supply all required plant nutrients and improve soil properties.
 Organic manures in agriculture add much needed organic and mineral matter to the soil.
 The organic matter added is an indispensable component of soil and plays an important role in maintenance and improvement of soil fertility and productivity.
 The proper management of these makes it possible to increase the efficiency of native and added nutrients.
 The proper use of organic fertilizers ensures better and sustainable yields, correcting some of the micro and secondary nutrient deficiencies.
 The use of organic fertilizers will also help in maintaining soil health and productivity.
 Since, soil microbial and enzyme systems are associated with organic manure management, incorporation of organic manures into soil not only plays an important role in soil chemical and biological activity, but also affects the rate at which nutrients become available to crop plants (Sharma et al., 2017).